 In December 2022, the EPA and the Settling Parties finalized their agreement in a proposed consent decree ("CD"), pursuant to which and without admitting liability, the Settling Parties agree to pay the EPA the collective sum of \$150.0 million in exchange for contribution protection from claims by non-settling PRPs (including Occidental) for the matters addressed in the CD and the issuance of a notice of completion by the EPA of both the 2007 RI/FS AOC and the 10.9 AOC, upon completion of certain defined tasks in the CD.
 All 85 Settling Parties contributed to an escrow account agreed upon shares of the settlement amount, which are subject to a confidentiality agreement.
 Our settlement contribution is in line with our legal reserves previously established.
 On December 16, 2022, the United States filed an action in the New Jersey District Court against the Settling Defendants which included lodging of the proposed CD to resolve claims against the Settling Parties for costs associated with cleaning up the LPRSA.
 This action (the "CD Action") is subject to public comment and court approval.
 On December 22, 2022, the EPA published a notice of lodging of the proposed CD in the Federal Register, opening a 45-day public comment period, which was subsequently extended to 90-days.
 On December 23, 2022, Occidental filed a motion to intervene in the CD Action, and subsequently filed voluminous comments objecting to the entry of the proposed CD.
 On January 17, 2024, the United States informed the Court that it completed reviewing public comments, including those from Occidental, and found no reasons to consider the proposed CD as inappropriate, improper, or inadequate.
 Nevertheless, the United States decided that certain limited changes to the CD should be made prior to moving for approval thereof.
 These changes involved removing three parties and a modification to the United States' reservation of rights.
 The remaining 82 Settling Parties, including us, concurred with these changes, leading to the United States filing the Modified Consent Decree ("Modified CD"), with the Court on the same day, January 17, 2024.
 On January 31, 2024, the United States filed a copy of all public comments received on the proposed CD, its Response to the public comments and a Motion to Enter the Modified CD.
 The Motion to Enter the Modified CD and accompanying memorandum of law states that the United States has determined that the proposed settlement is reasonable, fair and consistent with the statutory purpose of CERCLA.
-The Court has issued an order requiring that responses to the Motion to Enter the Modified CD be filed by April 1, 2024, and any replies to these responses are due by May 1, 2024, prior to adjudication of the motion.
+The Court issued an order requiring that responses to the Motion to Enter the Modified CD be filed by April 1, 2024, and any replies to these responses be filed by May 1, 2024, prior to adjudication of the Motion.
+Following the Court's briefing schedule, the parties to the Modified CD filed briefs in support of the Motion, while intervenor parties, including Occidental, filed response briefs opposing the Motion, raising multiple legal challenges.
+Two other potentially responsible parties also filed intervenor response briefs seeking inclusion in the settlement.
+As of July 9, 2024, the Court has allowed additional briefing on the applicability of two recent Supreme Court rulings to the issues under consideration.
+The Court has not provided a timeline for ruling on the pending Motion nor has it indicated whether further briefing and/or a hearing will be scheduled.